Mehdialmoo/RMBG-U2NET/README.md

     ├── RMBG_ENV.yml
     └── workspace.ipynb
 ```
+### 1.3.
+Motivation
+Image background removal is a crucial task in the field of computer vision, with numerous applications in various domains.
+The primary motivation behind image background removal is to segregate the foreground object from the background, thereby enabling focused analysis, manipulation, or enhancement of the object of interest.
+This technique is essential in areas such as image editing, object recognition, and segmentation, 3Dreconstruction where the accurate identification and separation of objects from their surroundings play a pivotal role.
+From my personal intrest in 3Dreconstruction i look into this project as an opportiunity to be able to finish apart of a bigger project.

+In the context of this project, RMBG-U2NET, the motivation for image background removal is to leverage the U-2-Net architecture for efficient and accurate segmentation of objects in images.
+By utilizing a pre-trained ResNet50 model, the project aims to improve the accuracy of image background removal, making it particularly effective for tasks like image background removal, where both the object of interest (foreground) and the rest of the image (background) need to be accurately identified.

 ## 2. U-Net Architecture
 U-Net Architecture is based on nested U-structure that consists of an encoder that downsamples the input image to extract high-level features, a bridge that applies dilated convolutions to increase the receptive field, and a decoder that upsamples the features to produce a segmentation mask.